Introverts who are consciously aware of the impact of the colors they wear control nonverbal narratives more than those who do not.

 Now more than ever, discipline and control are essential to thrive and succeed in a domineering world.

-If you want to be in control, you have to look the part.
+To be in control, you have to look the part.

 Wearing black is a start.